EnriFort/MSc-Cybersecurity/Economics/notes.md

 A: In a project network the critical path is the longest path(s) trough the network.

 ### Q: If you have a blackout on a critical path, how would you act?
+A: Implement a contingency (emergenza) plan and consider outsourcing critical tasks to ensure continuity.

 ### Q: You have two parallel lines.
 You experience a delay in one of the lines and you can switch to the other, but at a high cost.
 Would you wait for the delay to resolve or switch to the other line?

 A: I need to know first what the cost of one day of delay is.
 Second, what the cost of switching to the other line is.
 So then compare the cost of the delay (cost per day of delay multiplied by the number of days) with the additional cost of switching to the other line.
 If the cost of the delay exceeds the switching cost, it is more economical to switch; otherwise, waiting may be more cost-effective (I need to make a comparision between cost loses and additional cost).

-### Q: How do you calculate the Erly Finish (EF) in a forward pass computation?
+### Q: How do you calculate the Early Finish (EF) in a forward pass computation?
 A: **EF = ES + Duration**

 ### Q: What are Total slack (SL) and Free slack (FS)?
 A:
 - The **Total Slack** is referred to a specific activity and tell us the amount of time an activity can be delayed and not delayed the project.
 It is simply the difference between LS and ES (**SL = LS - ES**) or between LF and EF (**SL = LF - EF**).
-- The **Free SLack** is the amount of time an activity can be delayed after the start of a longer parallel activity or activities (can be calculated only ofr activities that are not in the critical path).
+- The **Free SLack** is the amount of time an activity can be delayed after the start of a longer parallel activity or activities (can be calculated only for activities that are not in the critical path).
 Only activities that occur at the end of a chain of activities, where you have a merge activity, can have free slack.

 ### Q: If you have unspent budget, what can you do with it?
 A: Invest it or set it aside for another project.